shakao/skillmap-game-of-life/activity1.md

 ![Gif of multiple pentadecathlon patterns in game of life](https://raw.githubusercontent.com/shakao/skillmap-game-of-life/master/images/pentadecathlon.gif)

 Strikingly, it is possible to create a game from simple rules which exhibits basic features which we expect from living things.
 One such game is called Conway's Game of Life!
+The 'breathing' pattern above is one such Game of Life pattern.

 ##  Introduction